-At any time it determined appropriate, a health department could place limitations on the license of a body art including facility, the imposition restrictions and/or conditions on the facility's operations.
+The bill would allow a local health department, at any time it determined appropriate, to place limitations on the license of a body art facility, including the imposition of restrictions and/or conditions on the facility's operations.
 A body art facility would have to comply with all license limitations until the local health department conducted an inspection, determined that the limitations were no longer necessary, and issued an order allowing the facility to resume operations without the limitations.